DimitriVavoulisPortfolio/aws-targeted-multi-regulation-compliance-system/DEPLOYMENT.md

 4. **Create the IAM role for the Regulation Parser Lambda**
    - Go to the IAM console
    - Create a new role
-   - Attach the policy from: `Verified IAM Policy for Regulation Parser Lambda.txt`
+   - Attach the policy from: `iam-policy-regulation-parser-function.json`

 5. **Deploy the Regulation Parser Lambda function**
    - Navigate to the Lambda console
    - Create a new function
-   - Upload the code from: `Updated Lambda Function with Error Handling.txt`
+   - Upload the code from: `regulation-parser-function-lambda.py`
    - Assign the IAM role created in step 4

 6. **Create the IAM role for the Compliance Scanner Lambda**
    - In the IAM console, create another role
-   - Use the policy from: `Updated IAM Policy for V2 Compliance Scanner Lambda.txt`
+   - Use the policy from: `iam-policy-primary-compliance-scanner-function.json`

 7. **Deploy the Compliance Scanner Lambda function**
    - Create a new Lambda function
-   - Use the code from: `Comprehensive Multi-Regulation Resource Scanner Lambda Function V2.txt`
+   - Use the code from: `primary-compliance-scanner-function-lambda.py`
    - Assign the IAM role from step 6

 8. **Create the IAM role for the Secondary Compliance Scanner Lambda**
    - Create another IAM role
-   - Attach the policy from: `Current IAM Policy for Secondary Compliance Scanner Lambda.txt`
+   - Attach the policy from: ``

 9. **Deploy the Secondary Compliance Scanner Lambda function**
    - Create another Lambda function